 “Powerhouse” foods may help, but the jury’s still out.
 Here's what you should know about antioxidant foods, possible cancer-fighting foods, and whether there really is an anti-cancer diet.

-Ever since researchers began to compile evidence on the cancer-fighting potential of certain foods – fruits and vegetables – molecules in them called antioxidants have been promoted, and promoted, and not always by scientists.
+Ever since researchers began to compile evidence on the cancer-fighting potential of certain foods – fruits and vegetables – molecules in them called antioxidants have been highly promoted, and not always by scientists.

 It’s become a cottage industry.
 Look at what it’s done for the profile of pomegranates.
 Once an obscure fruit that came around as a specialty item during the holidays, then disappeared, pomegranates are now marketed like pharmaceuticals and available almost year-round.

 They are often on the many top-10 lists of foods that have grown around the antioxidant movement.
 But before you start downing pomegranates by the truckload, know this: it’s not that simple.
-For all the hype, the cancer-fighting effect of antioxidants remains largely theoretical.
+For all the hype, the cancer-fighting effect of antioxidant foods remains largely theoretical.

-That said, here is a list of 10 foods very high in antioxidants, as a reference point, not a cure-all.
-This one, from Leigh Tracy, a dietician at the Center for Endocrinology at Mercy Medical Center in Baltimore, includes:
+That said, here is a list of 10 foods very high in antioxidants, as a reference point, not a cure-all "anti-cancer diet."
+This one, from Leigh Tracy, a dietitian at the Center for Endocrinology at Mercy Medical Center in Baltimore, includes: